alphagov/content-store/doc/document_format.md

 The description for the content.
 This will be used, for example, for the HTML meta-description of the content when formatted as HTML, but may also be used when linking to the content (eg, in search results).

-## `format`

-A string.
-Present in all contexts.

-The format of the content.
-This determines how the contents of the `details` field should be interpreted by the owning app.

-Some formats are specially handled by the content store:

- - `gone`: A document which has [gone away](input_examples/gone_item.md)
- - `redirect`: A document which has [been redirected](input_examples/redirect_item.md)

 ## `need_ids`